Narcissism within the family.

 Realising you have free will, and you don’t have to stay trapped in the dynamics of a toxic family, surrounded yourself with people who understand you, so you can lose any self-doubt or inner conflict within yourself, validating your feelings from those who’ve lived it, you’re far from alone in how you feel.

-Narcissistic people do like to complain a lot, when at a family gathering if they start complaining, let them know they can make their own choices in life, things like.
-“That’s tough what could you do about that?”
+Narcissistic people do like to complain a lot.
+When at a family gathering, if they start complaining, let them know they can make their own choices in life, things like.
+“That’s tough; what could you do about that?”
 Or when they’re coming at you.
-“That’s you’re opinion, I can see your point of view.
-However, I don’t agree.
-Also, you have a choice; if you don’t want to be around them, don’t go to the family gathering.
+“That’s you’re opinion.
+I can see your point of view.
+However, I disagree.
+You have a choice; if you don’t want to be around them, don’t go to the family gathering.
 Or focus on how you want the gathering to go, and stick with family members that’s don’t put you down.

 You only need to explain yourself once, what they do with that is up to them, how you handle their reactions is up to you, the more we play their games, the more we feel angry, upset, hurt and frustrated, the more we realise they are responsible for themselves, take a step back and focus on our life, the easier our lives become, not easy to start.
 However, it’s possible.